Self-reflection plays a role in problem-solving.

 These phrases set you up for failure because they give the other person a chance to tell you no. The result is poor communication because you didn’t get what you wanted.

-Try to strengthen your communication by stating your desires and explaining why they matter to you.
+Try to strengthen your communication skills by stating your desires and explaining why they matter to you.

 9. You focus on the person instead of the issue.